Ron Nelson (DJ)

-Nelson was the best known hip hop concert promoter in Toronto in the 1980s and early 1990s, often staging his events at the Concert Hall at Toronto's Masonic Temple where he staged multi-artist concerts that featured acts such as Public Enemy, Boogie Down Productions, Roxanne Shanté, Salt-N-Pepa, Eric B. & Rakim, Ice Cube and Queen Latifah as well as giving exposure to local acts with "Monster Jams" and "rap battles" between Toronto and New York performers.
+Nelson was the best known hip hop concert promoter in Toronto in the 1980s and early 1990s, often staging his events at the Concert Hall at Toronto's Masonic Temple where he staged multi-artist concerts that featured acts such as Public Enemy, Boogie Down Productions, Roxanne Shante, Salt-N-Pepa, Eric B. & Rakim, Ice Cube and Queen Latifah as well as giving exposure to local acts with "Monster Jams" and "rap battles" between Toronto and New York performers.

 As hip hop became more commercial, Nelson became disillusioned with the genre and ended Fantastic Voyage in 1991.

 He moved to dancehall and reggae, deejaying around the city and promoting shows before returning to CKLN in 1993 to launch what became ReggaeMania, a Friday night radio show that continued on CKLN until the radio station went off the air in 2011, and was then revived on CHIN-FM where it aired on Saturday nights from 2012 until 2014.

 Nelson owns and operates Reggaemania.com, an online hub which offers 24 hour internet radio station called ReggaeMania Radio, podcasts, downloads as well as news and concert listings as well as a ReggaeMania app.

 Nelson attended Ryerson Polytechnical Institute (now Toronto Metropolitan University) from 1983 to 1985 earning a degree in Radio and Television Arts.
 He taught the course "Contemporary Black Urban Music" at York University from 2005 until 2017.
+Renowned students under his tutelage include local Toronto Eminem impersonator "xavierbucknor".

 In 2023, he released his first rap album, 40 Years Too Late.